Jerry Porter (American football): Jacksonville Jaguars

 On February 29, 2008, Porter was signed by the Jacksonville Jaguars to a six-year contract worth $30 million.
 The contract contained $10 million in guaranteed money.
 In May, he underwent surgery on his hamstring.
 He missed the rest of training camp and that preseason, and should have been back for the season opener against the Tennessee Titans.
 However, he did not play until the fourth game of the season in a 30–27 win over the Houston Texans, when he had a reception for 6 yards.
 He recorded no stats for the following three games, before totaling two catches for 38 yards in a loss to the Cincinnati Bengals in week 9.
 He finished the season with 11 receptions for 181 yards and a touchdown in 10 games.
 On February 11, 2009, Porter was cut by the Jaguars.

-Current status
+Final seasons

-Porter was unsigned throughout the 2009 season.
-The former Jaguar tried out for the Washington Redskins following the season but was not signed to a contract and was not invited to any NFL team's 2010 training camp.
+Porter remained unsigned throughout the 2009 season.
+He then tried out for the Washington Redskins in 2010 but was not signed to a contract or invited to any training camps.

-On February 15, 2011 the CFL's Montreal Alouettes signed Porter to a two-year contract.
+On February 15, 2011, the CFL's Montreal Alouettes signed Porter to a two-year contract.
 However, Porter tore his Achilles tendon in training camp, requiring season-ending surgery.
-He was subsequently released by the Alouettes.
+He was subsequently released.